charlesque/Auto-Building/docs/source/index.rst

 .. image:: images/CoverIlustration.jpg

+Welcome!
+===================================

 Welcome to the Auto-Building's documentation!
-===================================

 .. note::
 **This addon is for Blender 3.5+ only!**